In new White House, a look at Trump's inner circle | Taiwan News

 The veteran Republican pollster served as Trump's final campaign manager, joining the team with Bannon last summer at a crucial time for the insurgent campaign.

-Conway's title is counselor to the president and she has frequently been the face of the new administration, appearing frequently on Sunday shows and cable television to promote Trump's message.
+Conway's title is counselor to the president and she has frequently been the face of the new administration, appearing often on Sunday shows and cable television newscasts to promote Trump's message.

 After White House press secretary Sean Spicer claimed that Trump had the "largest audience to ever witness an inauguration, period," Conway defended him on NBC's "Meet the Press," arguing that he was giving "alternative facts."